Prompting Best Practices

 Stop typing.
 Start talking.

 Our brains move faster than we can type.
-Because ChatGPT, Claude, Gemini, and others are built to work with plain language prompts, simply clicking the microphone and talking to them is the fastest and easiest way to get what you're looking for and learn what works and what doesn't.
+Because ChatGPT, Claude, Gemini, and others are built to work with plain language prompts, simply clicking the microphone and talking to them is the fastest and easiest way to get what you're looking for and pick up new skills

 If you’re uncomfortable recording your voice directly into any AI platform, use the speech-to-text function on your computer or phone.
 Five years ago, it seemed odd to see someone looking at their phone while they talked to it to write a text message.
 It's become the norm today and should be the norm when you're prompting AI.